Fans Get Their First Look At Josh Brolin’s Cable In ‘Deadpool 2’ Courtesy Of Ryan Reynolds

-With production on Deadpool 2 underway, Ryan Reynolds has been slowly sharing images from the set of the highly anticipated sequel.
+With production on Deadpool 2 underway, Ryan Reynolds has been slowly sharing images from the set of the highly-anticipated sequel.
 Not only has he shown the X-Mansion in his first teaser photo, but he also offered a look at Zazie Beetz’s Domino on July 31.
 However, it is now time for Josh Brolin to get his turn in the spotlight.
-On August 7, Ryan Reynolds once more took to Twitter in order to offer fans their first look at Brolin’s character, Cable.
+On August 7, Ryan Reynolds once more took to Twitter to offer fans their first look at Brolin’s character, Cable.

 As Collider reported, perhaps one of the more difficult roles to cast when it came to Deadpool 2 was the part of Cable.
-Both the director, David Leitch, and Ryan Reynolds, who is not only the star of the film, but also an executive producer, had high expectations when it came to casting the role.
+Both the director, David Leitch, and Ryan Reynolds, who is not only the star of the film but also an executive producer, had high expectations when it came to casting the role.
 In fact, both men apparently had conversations with Brad Pitt about potentially taking on the character, and the shortlist of actors attached to play Cable included David Harbour and Michael Shannon.
 In the end, the part was given to Josh Brolin, and not only is he set up to have a major part in Deadpool 2, but the actor might end up leading his own movie and team at some point in the future.

 We all have that one, grumpy, heavily armed Uncle from the future. #PremiumCABLE #JoshBrolin pic.twitter.com/JV3yBIIPQH